papis/papis/doc/source/quick_start.rst

   files:
   - document.pdf

-This file is all that papis uses to store the information of your newly added document.
+This file is all that Papis uses to store the information of your newly added document.
 It is stored in a nicely readable `YAML
 <https://en.wikipedia.org/wiki/YAML>`__ format.